Dobatymo/public-scripts/readme.md

 Creates a torrent file from a file or directory.
 Support various piece sizes and also the source tag used on some private trackers.

+## merge-dirs

+Merge the contents of two directories into one.
+Kind of replicates the behaviour of the Windows Explorer which is not possible with `mv` on Linux.

 ## video-grabs-screenshots

 Grabs fullsize screenshots from video files.